LotharieSlayer/OBS-scripts/README.md

 <br/>

+## Why are you still using OBS v27 ?
+Well I need [StreamFX](https://github.com/Vhonowslend/StreamFX-Public) for my personnal layouts, pretty popular few years ago... and now it has been stopped by its maintainer i'm stuck here! :P

-# Make requests to Twitch API
+## Make requests to Twitch API

-In some scripts of that repository, you may need a Client ID and a OAuth parameter.
+In some scripts of that repository, you may need a Client ID and a OAuth parameter. (make sure you have [requests](https://pypi.org/project/requests/2.27.1/) installed)

 ### How to get them ?